DominykasPivo/MARP-Guide-RAG-Chatbot/docs/README_pyproject.md

 - **black (Formatting):** Selected for its simplicity and ability to enforce a consistent code style automatically.
 Requires minimal configuration and is widely accepted in the Python community, making it a reliable choice over alternatives like `yapf` or `autopep8`.

 - **mypy (Type Checking):** Preferred for its robust static type checking and seamless integration with modern Python codebases.
 Helps catch type errors before runtime, whereas alternatives like `pyright` are less commonly used in Python projects.

+- **bandit (Security Scanning):** Chosen for its ability to detect common security issues in Python code such as SQL injection, hardcoded passwords, and weak cryptographic practices.
+Lightweight and easy to integrate into CI/CD pipelines.

+- **safety (Dependency Security):** Selected for checking installed dependencies against known security vulnerabilities in the Safety DB and CVE databases.
+Helps maintain secure dependencies by identifying packages with known exploits.

 - **pylint (Bug Detection):** Used for its deeper static analysis, detection of code smells, unused variables, and potential bugs.
 Complements `flake8` by covering additional checks and providing more detailed reports than tools like `pyflakes`.